Generalization-baed similarity: Restricted algebras

-In this section, we interpret $g$-similarity in unary algebras and show that it is closely related to regular languages and finite automata.
-We assume the reader to be familiar with the basics of formal language and automata theory as presented for instance in \citeA{Sipser06}.
+In this section, we study generalization-based similarity in finite unary algebras, which can be seen as semiautomata, and show that we can use well-known methods from the theory of finite automata.

+In the rest of this section, let for some $n\geq 1$, be a finite unary algebra with finite universe $\mathbb A$.
+We shall now recall that every such algebra is essentially a semiautomaton.

+Recall that a (\textit{\textbf{finite deterministic}}) \textit{\textbf{semiautomaton}} (see e.g. \cite[§2.1]{Holcombe82}) is a construct where $S$ is a finite set of \textit{\textbf{states}}, $\Sigma$ is a finite \textit{\textbf{input alphabet}}, and $\delta : S\times \Sigma\to S$ is a \textit{\textbf{transition function}}.
+Every semiautomaton can be seen as a finite unary algebra in the following well-known way: every symbol $\sigma\in\Sigma$ induces a unary function $\sigma^ \mathfrak S : S\to S$ via $\sigma^ \mathfrak S := \delta(x,\sigma)$.
+We can now omit $\delta$ and define It is immediate from the construction that $\mathfrak S$ and $\mathfrak S'$ represent essentially the same semiautomaton and that every semiautomaton can be represented in that way --- the difference is that $\mathfrak S'$ is a finite unary algebra!